CptConstantine/RoleByPost/README.md

   Set the RPG system for your server.
 You must be an Admin in the server.

 - `!setdefaultskillsfile [.txt file]` or `!setdefaultskills [skill1:0, skill2:0, skill3:1, etc.]`
   (GM only) Set default skills via command or file upload.
-Skills are validated per system.
+Skills are validated per system (if the system has skills).

 ### Characters